THIS IS JUST AN EXAMPLE OF THE FTP INSTRUCTIONS FOR DOWNLOAD.

 5. After the successful download

-APPENDIX C. Example TSO ftp session
+APPENDIX D. Example TSO ftp session

 APPENDIX E. Example MVS-only, PKZIP for MVS unzip of ebcVVRR.zip: